 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 It's important you find a counsellor you can feel at ease with - my initial session with you is for 45 minutes at a reduced cost of £30 (individual) £40(couples) and you can then decide if what I offer feels right for you.

 Each future session after this lasts for 1 hour and my fees are:

-Please note that I also offer some reduced rates in order to help those on low incomes access counselling - we can talk this through during your initial session.
+Please note that I also offer some concessions in order to help those on low incomes access counselling - we can talk this through during your initial session.

 I have considerable experience in the field of domestic abuse and controlling relationships having co-facilitated a male domestic abuse perpetrator group programme (MARS) for 3 years.
 This was about examining the variety of behaviours used to control partners - looking at the influences which led them to become abusive, then developing awareness and personal accountability.